 Childhood immunization coverage has remained under target.
-Although proportion of fully immunized children (with basic antigens) increased by two ppt in 2022 compared to the 2017 baseline of 70 percent, it still did not meet the 95 percent target.
-This led to inadequate protection from vaccinepreventable diseases and their consequences for millions of children.4 Basic vaccination coverage is worse among low-income households than middle- to high-income households.
-This is likely due to a combination of low demand and obstacles to supply, despite basic vaccination being required for conditional cash transfers.5 Parental hesitancy has also been cited as a factor.
-Since 2020, the diversion of human and other resources toward higher-priority coronavirus disease (COVID-19) vaccination programs hampered the immunization of children.
+Although the proportion of fully immunized children (with basic antigens) increased by two ppt in 2022 compared to the 2017 baseline of 70 percent, it still did not meet the 95 percent target.
+This led to inadequate protection from vaccine-preventable diseases and their consequences for millions of children.4 Basic vaccination coverage is worse among low-income households than middle- to high-income households.
+This is likely due to a combination of low demand and obstacles to supply, despite basic vaccination being required for conditional cash transfers.5 Parental hesitancy has also been cited as a factor.6 Since 2020, the diversion of human and other resources toward higher-priority coronavirus disease (COVID-19) vaccination programs hampered the immunization of children.

-The triple burden of disease-communicable diseases, noncommunicable diseases (NCD), and globalization-related health conditions like pandemics-continue to be a priority public health concern.
-NCDs related to unhealthy lifestyles and environments and an increasingly ageing population are currently the leading cause of mortality among Filipino adults-and the burden is increasing.7 Communicable diseases also remain a challenge.
-Active case-finding and mandatory notification contributed to a rise in recorded incidence of tuberculosis (TB) from 2016 to 2020, but this may also have been due to a true increase in cases.8,9 are also growing in importance, with disproportionate vulnerability among poor households and marginalized communities.
+The triple burden of disease communicable diseases, noncommunicable diseases (NCD), and globalization-related health conditions like pandemics continue to be a priority public health concern.
+NCDs related to unhealthy lifestyles environments and and an increasingly currently ageing population are leading cause of mortality among Filipino adults-and the burden is increasing.7 Communicable diseases also remain challenge.
+Active case-finding and mandatory notification contributed to a rise in recorded incidence of tuberculosis (TB) from 2016 to 2020, but this may also have been due to a true increase in cases.8, 9

+Conditions directly related to urbanization, globalization, and the environment are also growing in importance, with disproportionate vulnerability among poor households and marginalized communities.
 Even with the passage of the Mental Health Act (Republic Act 11036), which mandates the provision of mental health services, only 1.4 percent of the Current Health Expenditure (CHE) in 2021 went to mental and behavioral disorders, and neurological conditions.
-Thus, access to public mental health services remains limited for vulnerable households.10 Health risks from poor air quality and congested living conditions are increasing, especially in urbanized areas.11 Incremental increases in temperature and changing rainfall regimes impact health directly and affect livelihood, further exacerbating poverty-driven health impacts.12

-Conditions directly related to urbanization, globalization, the environment and

-Major health sector reforms and plans intended to improve financial protection and access to healthcare services are being pursued, but significant obstacles implementation remain.
-Since 2017, several laws and plans have been passed, such as: the Universal Health Care (UHC) Law (RA 11223), Mental Health Act (RA 11036), National Integrated Cancer Control Law (RA 11215), First 1,000 Days Law (RA 11148), New Sin Tax Reform Law of 2020 (RA 11467), Mandatory Reporting of Notifiable Diseases and Health Events of Public Health Concern Act (RA 11332), the Philippine Health Facilities Development Plan (PHFDP 2020-2040), and the National Human Resources for Health Master Plan (NHRHMP 2020-2040).
+Thus, access to public mental health services remains limited for vulnerable households.10 Health risks from poor air quality and congested living conditions are increasing, especially in urbanized areas.11 Incremental increases in temperature and changing rainfall regimes impact health directly and affect livelihood, exacerbating poverty-driven health impacts.12 several laws and plans have been passed, such as: the Universal Health Care (UHC) Law (RA 11223), Mental Health Act (RA 11036), National Integrated Cancer Control Law (RA 11215), First 1,000 Days Law (RA 11148), New Sin Tax Reform Law of 2020 (RA 11467), Mandatory Reporting of Notifiable Diseases and Health Events of Public Health Concern Act (RA 11332), the Philippine Health Facilities Development Plan (PHFDP 2020-2040), and the National Human Resources for Health Master Plan (NHRHMP 2020-2040).